KetanMann/Class_Conditioned_Diffusion_Training_Script-MULTI-GPU-/README.md

  ```
 You may need to restart kernel after installing these.(In case of Online notebooks it was required.)
 ## Running Training Script
-You also may look through training_nb.ipynb for all these implementation.
+You also may look through train-conditional-tutorial.ipynb for all these implementation.
 ``` bash
 !accelerate launch --multi_gpu train_conditional.py \
     dataset_name="/your/dataset/directory" \